-- 1. Find the fuse panel to the left of the steering column in the instrument panel. - 2.
-Find the fuse you want to check (fuses are numbered on the fuse panel) and remove it with the fuse pulling tool that is provided. - Check the fuse to see if it is blown.
+- 1. Find the fuse panel to the left of the steering column.
+Remove the fuse panel cover to expose the fuse panel. - 2.
+Check the fuse to see if it is blown.
 Look through the clear side of the fuse to see if the metal wire inside is separated.
 If it is, the fuse should be replaced.